List of Port Vale F.C. managers: History

 Jack Diffin and David Pratt both had brief spells as manager, neither men managing to balance their duties in the Royal Air Force with their club responsibilities.
-Instead it was Billy Frith who would be the club's first post-war manager, though Gordon Hodgson replaced him in October 1946.
+Instead it was Billy Frith who would be the club's first post-war manager.
+However, Gordon Hodgson replaced him in October 1946.
 He was in charge of the team as the club moved from the Old Recreation Ground to Vale Park but unfortunately became the second talented coach to die in office as Port Vale manager when he succumbed to throat cancer on 14 June 1951.
-Ivor Powell would prove a less than worthy successor and was sacked in November 1951 after winning just two of his 19 games in charge.
+Ivor Powell would prove a less-than-worthy successor and be sacked in November 1951 after winning just two of his 19 games in charge.
 Freddie Steele would be the man who unlocked the potential of the young squad at his disposal, leading them to the Third Division North title and the semi-finals of the FA Cup in 1953–54 with an "Iron Curtain" defence.
-He would though tender his resignation in January 1957 and Norman Low was unable to prevent relegation at the end of the 1956–57 season.
-Low's attacking style brought the club the Fourth Division title in 1958–59, though he resigned in October 1962 over a transfer policy disagreement with the board of directors.
+He would, though, tender his resignation in January 1957, and Norman Low was unable to prevent relegation at the end of the 1956–57 season.
+Low's attacking style brought the club the Fourth Division title in 1958–59.
+However, he resigned in October 1962 over a transfer policy disagreement with the board of directors.
 Steele was reappointed but proved unable to replicate his earlier success and left by mutual consent in February 1965.
 Jackie Mudie failed to prevent relegation at the end of the 1964–65 campaign and later resigned in May 1967, citing personal reasons.
 Football and Potteries icon, Ballon d'Or winner Stanley Matthews was made Port Vale manager in May 1967.
-A disastrous 1967–68 season and financial scandal involving players' pay led to his resignation in May 1968 and he vowed to never work in management again.
+A disastrous 1967–68 season and financial scandal involving players' pay led to his resignation in May 1968, and he vowed never to work in management again.